gtasnail/tiktokAPIFindings/README.md

-# tiktokAPIFindings
-My tiktok API findings + Useful info
+My findings when reverse engineering the TikTok API